hoda-sa/Notesy/docs/README.md

 ### Notes
 - Create new notes with titles, content, and tags
-- View all notes or filter by tags
+- View all notes or filter by tags (pagination with 10 note per page)
 - Edit existing notes
 - Delete unwanted notes
 - Automatic timestamp tracking for updates